Christopher-K-Long/GitLab-Repo-Sync/README.md

         - if: '$CI_PIPELINE_SOURCE == "trigger"'
     ```
 3. Replace the placeholder URL following GITHUB_REPO_URL with the correct one for the repository.
-4. Commit and push the file to the `main` branch on GitLab.
+4. Commit and push the file to the `main` branch on GitHub.
+If you instead commit this file to GitLab, the first sync will overwrite it, and the repository will no longer sync.

-## Part 2: GitHub Webhook Setup

 ### Step 7: Configure the Webhook
 1. Go to your GitHub repository's **Settings > Webhooks**.